Equal opportunity: Moral senses

 There is general agreement that equality of opportunity is good for society, although there are diverse views about how it is good since it is a value judgement.
 It is generally viewed as a positive political ideal in the abstract sense.
 In nations where equality of opportunity is absent, it can negatively impact economic growth, according to some views and one report in Al Jazeera suggested that Egypt, Tunisia and other Middle Eastern nations were stagnating economically in part because of a dearth of equal opportunity.
-The principle of equal opportunity can conflict with notions of meritocracy in circumstances in which individual differences in human abilities are believed to be determined mostly by genetics as in such circumstances there can be conflict about how to achieve fairness in such situations.

 Practical considerations

 Difficulties with implementation

 There is general agreement that programs to bring about certain types of equality of opportunity can be difficult and that efforts to cause one result often have unintended consequences or cause other problems.
-There is agreement that the formal approach is easier to implement than the others, although there are difficulties there too.

 A government policy that requires equal treatment can pose problems for lawmakers.
 A requirement for the government to provide equal health care services for all citizens can be prohibitively expensive.
 If the government seeks equality of opportunity for citizens to get health care by rationing services using a maximization model to try to save money, new difficulties might emerge.
 For example, trying to ration health care by maximizing the "quality-adjusted years of life" might steer monies away from disabled persons even though they may be more deserving, according to one analysis.
 In another instance, BBC News questioned whether it was wise to ask female army recruits to undergo the same strenuous tests as their male counterparts since many women were being injured as a result.

 Age discrimination can present vexing challenges for policymakers trying to implement equal opportunity.
 According to several studies, attempts to be equally fair to both a young and an old person are problematic because the older person has presumably fewer years left to live and it may make more sense for a society to invest greater resources in a younger person's health.
 Treating both persons equally while following the letter of the equality of opportunity seems unfair from a different perspective.